enrightc/The-Gourmet-Cake-Club/README.md

 ![Call to action screenshot](docs/readme_images/recipe-screenshot.png)

 ### **Baking Tips Page**
-  - On this page visitors can find answers to some of the most common bake ckking related questions.
+  - On this page visitors can find answers to some of the most common cake baking questions.
   - A Bootstrap accordion component has been used to organise the conent within callapsible items.
 This particular accordion allows the display of one collapsed item a time.
   - The accordion proves a user-friendly experience.
 Visitors can click on a question to reveal the answer.